top of page

 2. Wait and Pray.

-I applied the “wait and pray” strategy and within the last few years, the Kentucky Marriages and Ohio Wills & Probate have not only become accessible online, but they are also searchable!
+I applied the “wait and pray” strategy and within the last few years, the Kentucky Marriages and Ohio Wills & Probate have not only become accessible online but are also searchable!

 Discover the methods to work around the fact that your ancestors' records are not online. #genealogy #research #ancestors

-If you found this resources helpful, please share it on Pinterest.
+If you found these resources helpful, please share it on Pinterest.

 Note: To leave a comment, you will be asked to sign in with your Facebook or Google Account.
 This action will help reduce spam comments on our site.
 I hope you'll understand.